bokkypoobah/PolymathCoreContractsAudit/audit/code-review/modules/STO/DummySTO.md

     }

     /**
      * @notice This function returns the signature of configure function */ function getInitFunction() public returns (bytes4) {
         return bytes4(keccak256("configure(uint256,uint256,uint256,string)"));
     }

     /**
-     * @dev Function used to generate the tokens
+     * @notice Function used to generate the tokens
      * @param _investor Address of the investor
      * @param _amount Amount of ETH or Poly invested by the investor */